conneroisu/cpre281-finalproj/README.md

 # cpre281-finalproj

-This is the final project for CPRE281 taught at Iowa State University.
+This is the final project for CPRE281 taught at Iowa State University By Conner Ohnesorge.

 The project is a simple processor that can execute a subset of the MIPS instruction set.